-- (a) All written submissions made in advance of hearing shall be filed with the Hearing Examiner's Office, Tacoma Municipal Building, 747 Market Street, Room 720.
-Filing shall be complete only upon receipt.
-All filings made to the Hearing Examiner shall consist of one original and one "bench copy." - (b) Documents required to be served on other participants may be delivered personally, transmitted by facsimile, or sent by mail, or upon the agreement of the parties, by electronic transmission (e.g. scan and e-mail).
-In the latter case of mailings, service shall be deemed complete upon deposit in the mail.
+(b) Documents required to be served on other participants may be delivered personally, transmitted by facsimile, sent by mail, or upon the agreement of the parties, by electronic transmission (e.g., scan and e-mail).
+In the case of mailings, service shall be deemed complete upon deposit in the mail.

-- (c) Service on the representative of a party shall constitute service upon the party, except for decisions or recommendations of the Examiner, or petitions for review to court.
-Such decisions, recommendations or appeals shall be served on the parties themselves. - (d) Legal counsel representing parties in all Hearing Examiner proceedings shall file a notice of appearance upon being retained.
+(c) Service on the representative of a party shall constitute service upon the party, except for decisions or recommendations of the Examiner, or petitions for review to court.
+Such decisions, recommendations or appeals shall be served on the parties themselves.

+(d) Legal counsel representing parties in all Hearing Examiner proceedings shall file a notice of appearance upon being retained.